vincenzomarotta/PotHoles/README.md

 This project is divided into a client (an Android app) and a server, written in _C_ and running in a UNIX environment.
 ### ​📱​ Client
 As mentioned before, the client is an android app written in Java (as specifically required).\
-the user can start a recording session where the app detects potholes using the smartphone’s accelerometer along the y-axis.\
+The user can start a recording session where the app detects potholes using the smartphone’s accelerometer along the y-axis.\
 If the accelerometer exceeds a certain threshold, a new pothole is detected.
 The user can also check whether there are new events (potholes) within a specific range.
 ### ​💻​ Server